jie65535/awesome-balatro/README.md

 - [GoldenChallenge](https://github.com/Mysthaps/BalatroMods) - Adds the challenge "Golden". by [@Mysthaps](https://github.com/Mysthaps)
 - [1 Hand?
 You're Joking?](https://discord.com/channels/1116389027176787968/1214857669932744714) - Challenge with just 1 hand every round. by `@Prokop :D`
 - [5 legendary challenges](https://github.com/betmma/my_balatro_mods) - 5 more challenges, each featuring a legendary joker. by [@Betmma](https://github.com/betmma)
+- [Riff-Raffling](https://github.com/UppedHealer8521/Riff-Raffling) - start with a negative eternal riffraff you have to get money and win with just common jokers. by [@UppedHealer8521](https://github.com/UppedHealer8521)

 ### Seals
 - [Green Seal](https://github.com/AxBolduc/GreenSeal) - Add a green seal which will increase the hand size for a given round by 1 when discarded.
 A card with the green seal will also apply a X0.75 mult if the card is scored. by [@AxBolduc](https://github.com/AxBolduc)